Board of Trustees

 David Horowitz

-David is a member of the Budget & Finance Committee.
-Professionally, he is the founder of Agilon Capital, LLC, a systematic, quantitative hedge fund that specializes in corporate bonds, and is headquartered in San Francisco.
-Prior to founding Agilon, David worked at BlackRock, Inc as the Deputy CIO of Systematic Fixed Income.
-He has served on the board of Urban Blazers, an organization that was dedicated to providing transformative outdoor experiences to under-resourced kids in Philadelphia.
+David is the Treasurer of our Board of Trustees and a longtime member of the Budget & Finance Committee.
+Professionally, he founded Agilon Capital, LLC, a systematic, quantitative hedge fund that specializes in corporate bonds, and is headquartered in San Francisco.
+After selling his firm to Centiva Capital, he became the Head of Systematic Credit for Centiva.
+Prior to founding Agilon, David worked at BlackRock, Inc. as the Deputy CIO of Systematic Fixed Income.
+He has served on the Board of Urban Blazers, an organization that was dedicated to providing transformative outdoor experiences to under-resourced kids in Philadelphia.
 David graduated from the University of Pennsylvania with a BS in Computer Science Engineering and a BA in Finance.
 David lives in Mill Valley, with his wife and three children, two of whom currently attend Brandeis Marin, and one who is a recent graduate.

 Barbara Iungano

-Barbara and family moved to Marin County from San Francisco in 2016 and found community at Brandeis Marin.
-Her daughter, Eloise, will be a sixth grader in the coming school year.
-Barbara has been active in the P.A. and has recently served on the Advancement Committee and Diversity Task Force at Brandeis.
+Barbara and her family moved to Marin County from San Francisco in 2016 and found community at Brandeis Marin.
+Her daughter, Eloise, is a seventh grader at the school.
+Barbara has been active in the Parents Association and is co-chair of the Advancement Committee.
+She is also an active member of the Diversity, Equity and Inclusion Task Force at Brandeis.

 Erin Kahn